Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Introduction

 Although learning-based approaches have been explored as an alternative to heuristic OTS methods, there are several challenges. \textbf{First}, many learning approaches rely on supervised learning, which requires pre-solved OTS as labels.
 Obtaining these labels requires repeatedly solving the OTS problem itself, which is computationally expensive and often infeasible for large networks, thereby eliminating the intended advantage of learning-based acceleration. \textbf{Second}, end-to-end learning methods that directly predict switching decisions or dispatch values do not enforce power balance, line limits, or generator limits, and can therefore produce infeasible operating points.
-This is a critical challenge in power system operations, where feasibility violations can lead to insecure or unsafe dispatch outcomes and require operator intervention or fallback procedures. \textbf{Third}, existing methods lack adaptability to changes in network constraints.
+This is a critical challenge in power system operations, where feasibility violations can lead to insecure or unsafe dispatch outcomes. \textbf{Third}, existing methods lack adaptability to changes in network constraints.
 In practical system operations, line flow limits often change due to seasonal conditions or technologies such as dynamic line rating.
 As a result, models must remain reliable under varying constraint settings to ensure safe and efficient operation.

 There have been several efforts in the literature to address these challenges.
-Specifically, regarding the first challenge, several works have attempted to address the first challenge by adopting reinforcement learning (RL) to learn switching strategies directly from interaction with a simulated grid environment.
-For example, RL-based OTS methods use DDQN agents to sequentially remove branches without requiring pre-solved optimal solutions \cite{han2022learning}, and RL agents have been applied to real-time topology control to manage overloads and instability events \cite{lehna2023managing}.
-RL has also been explored for OTS applications such as short-circuit current mitigation, where DQN agents choose switching actions-based solely on reward feedback rather than labeled OTS data \cite{tang2022optimal}.
+Several works have attempted to address the first challenge by adopting reinforcement learning (RL) to learn switching strategies directly from interaction with a simulated grid environment.
+For example, DDQN agents were employed to sequentially remove branches without requiring pre-solved optimal solutions \cite{han2022learning}, and RL agents have been applied to real-time topology control to manage overloads and instability \cite{lehna2023managing}.
+RL has also been explored for OTS applications such as short-circuit current mitigation, where DQN agents choose switching actions-based on reward feedback \cite{tang2022optimal}.
 Although RL removes label dependence, it does not guarantee feasibility.
-This is because RL agents optimize rewards rather than enforce phyiscal constraints of power system, and can therefore produce infeasible or unsafe switching actions.
-Thus, feasibility is still not ensured, limiting RL’s suitability for OTS.
+This is because it optimizes for rewards instead of enforcing physical constraints of the power system, and can therefore produce infeasible or unsafe switchings.